 Simulator

-The simulator consists of (a) submodels of the decision making of several individuals and groups, and (b) the impacted ecosystem as follows.
+The simulator consists of (a) submodels of the decision making of several groups, and (b) the impacted ecosystem as follows.

-2. one identified individual suspected of being a middleman involved in buying, transporting, and selling tiger parts;
+2. the group of middleman involved in buying, transporting, and selling tiger parts;

 3. Chinese consumers of tiger parts;